 - To clean your bin, you only need to rinse it in water.
 Pour the dirty water onto your garden!
 Detergents can stop the friendly bacteria from working well.

 - To make cleaning easier, line the sides of your Bokashi Bin with newspaper.
 The paper can be composted along with the food scraps.

 - If you have a lot of food scraps, you might consider two bins so that one can ferment while you fill the next.

 - To help the process along, cut up large scraps of food before adding them to your bin.
 For efficiency, keep all scraps in a bucket in the fridge until the end of the day.
 One trip.
 One addition of the Bokashi mixture.
 In hot weather, keep your scraps in the fridge, so they don’t rot.

 Where You Can Get a Bokashi Bucket

 If you would prefer to buy the complete Bokashi system, you can get it online from Biome.
 (This is an affiliate link, so if you buy from them, I get a small commission at no extra cost to you).
-They also sell the bran separate.
+They also sell the bran separately.

 Or you can pick up a system from your local hardware mega-store.

 Finally, a few smart councils are offering rebates for either a Bokashi Bin, Worm Farm or Compost Bin.
 Check out this website to see if your council offers a rebate.